Buzzie Bavasi: Angels

 After the 1977 season, California Angels owner Gene Autry hired the elder Bavasi as executive vice president and general manager.
 During his seven years in the post, the Angels captured American League West Division titles in 1979 and 1982, the club's first-ever appearances in the baseball postseason.
 But each time the Angels failed to advance to the World Series, dropping the 1979 American League Championship Series to the Baltimore Orioles and the 1982 ALCS to the Milwaukee Brewers.

 Through trades, free agency and the club's farm system, Bavasi acquired players such as Rod Carew, Reggie Jackson, Carney Lansford, Bob Boone, Fred Lynn, Mike Witt and Don Aase.
 But there were setbacks: the shocking death of star free agent outfielder Lyman Bostock, who was murdered late during the 1978 season in a case of mistaken identity, and the failure to retain future all-time strikeout king Nolan Ryan when he became a free agent after the 1979 campaign.
 Nearing age 70, Bavasi retired during the closing days of the 1984 season, when the Angels finished at the .500 mark.

 Personal life

 Bavasi's son Bill is the former general manager of the Seattle Mariners and California Angels; son Peter held president or general manager positions with the Padres, Blue Jays and Cleveland Indians during the 1970s and 1980s; and another son, Chris, formerly served as mayor of Flagstaff, Arizona.
 With his wife, Evit, they had a fourth son, Bob, the former owner of the Everett AquaSox.

 Bavasi was inducted into the San Diego Padres Hall of Fame in 2001.
-In 2007, he was also inducted by the San Diego Hall of Champions into the Breitbard Hall of Fame honoring San Diego's finest athletes both on and off the playing surface.
+In 2007, he was also inducted by the San Diego Hall of Champions, honoring San Diego's finest athletes both on and off the playing surface.

-Actor Wally Cassell played Buzzie (Dodgers manager) in season 1, episode 29 of The Beverly Hillbillies, titled The Clampetts & the Dodgers.
+Actor Wally Cassell played Buzzie (Dodgers manager) in season 1, episode 29 of The Beverly Hillbillies, titled "The Clampetts & the Dodgers".

 Bavasi died on May 1, 2008, in San Diego, California, near his home in La Jolla, aged 93.